-Drawing on the governance and the broader management (e.g., Certo, 2003; Filatotchev & Wright, 2005), entrepreneurship (e.g., Uhlaner et al., 2007; Wright et al., 2013), and finance (e.g., La Porta et al., 2000; Shleifer & Vishny, 1997) literature, we propose a conceptual model of the multitude of governance mechanisms that may operate in equity crowdfunding markets.
+Drawing on the governance as well as the broader management (e.g., Certo, 2003; Filatotchev and Wright, 2005), entrepreneurship (e.g., Uhlaner et al., 2007; Wright et al., 2013), and finance (e.g., La Porta et al., 2000; Shleifer and Vishny, 1997) literature, we propose a conceptual model of the multitude of governance mechanisms that may operate in equity crowdfunding markets.
 These mechanisms start with the crowd (investors) but also cover entrepreneurs, crowdfunding platforms, and national institutions.
 As the discussion to follow and related Table 1 make clear, these mechanisms vary in terms of their formality (vs. informality) and whether they are internal or external.
 Below, we discuss the effectiveness of these mechanisms in addressing adverse selection and moral hazard problems, respectively.
-We also identify a broad range of issues for future research to examine, especially in reference to how these
+We also identify a broad range of issues for future research to examine, especially in reference to how these governance mechanisms may influence ECF firm success.